 As previously mentioned, my first flight took about 5 minutes till I successfully killed one motor.
 I have to admit that it was a pilot error.
 Usually, I never use headless mode on any of my toys, but this time I was curious how it works on a hexacopter.
 The switch somehow confused me and I flew with speed into the wall…

 In that short flight I had the chance to test it indoor and I can say that is very stable at “Low” rate.
 At “High” it behaves a bit strange but seems to have more power.

-In case you encounter some stability issues, you can try to re-calibrate it by pushing the left stick to lowest-left position and right stick to lowest-right position.
+In case you encounter some stability issues, you can try to re-calibrate it by pushing the left stick to the lowest-left position and the right stick to the lowest-right position.